Authorization for Pharmacies

 Once the pharmacy is authorized, prior to initiating central fill services, the central fill pharmacy must provide the originating pharmacy with a copy of the policy and procedure manual and both pharmacies must enter into a written agreement that outlines the services to be provided and the roles, responsibilities, and accountabilities of each pharmacy.

-For more information regarding the requirements and responsibilities of pharmacies entering a central fill agreement, please review the Licensing Requirements for Centralized Prescription Processing (Central Fill) Policy.
+For more detailed information regarding the requirements and responsibilities of pharmacies entering a central fill agreement, please review the Licensing Policy – Centralized Prescription Processing (Central Fill) .

 Satellite Pharmacies